Juliet Thompson: Death

-Thompson died on December 4, 1956 (photo of gravestone) at home in New Rochelle, NY.
-At the memorial service held for her at the Baháʼí House of Worship in Wilmette, several notable people spoke or sent messages - several Hands of the Cause and Paul E. Haney, Charles Mason Remey, Horace Holley, and Amelia Engelder Collins, and later Universal House of Justice member Charles Wolcott, as well as many notable Baháʼís.
+Thompson died on December 4, 1956, at home in New Rochelle, New York.
+At the memorial service held for her at the Baháʼí House of Worship in Wilmette, several notable people spoke or sent messages – several Hands of the Cause and Paul E. Haney, Charles Mason Remey, Horace Holley, and Amelia Engelder Collins, and later Universal House of Justice member Charles Wolcott, as well as many notable Baháʼís.

 Painting

 Thompson's first show as a portrait painter was at the Knoedler's galleries.
-Thompson worked as a portrait painter for years in Washington D.C. and later in New York though she also had interests in other arts.
+Thompson worked as a portrait painter for years in Washington, D.C., and later in New York though she also had interests in other arts.

 Circa 1898 to 1900 she undertook studies while in France and showed her work while there.
 On return to the States, Thompson moved to New York circa 1902.
-She was on the Board of Control of The Pastellists founded in 1910, which included Jerome Myers, and Everett Shinn -the president was Leon Dabo.
+She was on the Board of Control of The Pastellists founded in 1910, which included Jerome Myers, and Everett Shinn – the president was Leon Dabo.

 She also donated of her art for support of various causes - an early free clinic, Women's Suffrage, a project for minding children off street life, and relief for women and children in World War I.